gruntwork-io/docs/docs/iac/usage/customizing-modules.md

 We strive to keep the Infrastructure as Code Library flexible and generic enough to serve common use cases, however there may be instances where you need to customize a module to your specific use case, or to ensure compliance with a company policy that does not allow you to pull code from an external source.
 In these cases, you may either fork the code to your own organization or create a pull request that implements the desired functionality.

-## Submitting PRs

-If you believe your change will be useful to the entire Gruntwork community that is using the module, you can [create a pull request](https://help.github.com/articles/creating-a-pull-request/) with your changes.
-Refer to [contributing](./contributing.md) for more information.

 ## Creating a wrapper module

 In some instances, you may need to extend a Gruntwork module, set default values for variables, or manage what variables and outputs are available.
 In these cases, we recommend creating a wrapper module in one of your own Git repos.